 Factory Falls drops twice, with the creek making a 90-degree turn between the two falls.
 While there is a viewing platform on the side of the creek nearest to the parking area, the best views and the old mill are from the far side of the creek.

-In fact, at all three waterfalls, the northern banks of the creek offer the best views.
+In fact, at all three George W. Childs Park waterfalls, the northern banks of the creek offer the best views.
 What many do is hike down the side of Dingmans Creek closest to the parking, and back up on the far side, making a loop along the portion of the trail that follows the creek.
-However, you can also cross Dingmans Creek on a bridge a few meters upstream of Factory Falls should you wish to hike down the other bank.
+However, you can also cross Dingmans Creek on a bridge a few meters upstream of Factory Falls in PA should you wish to hike down the other bank.

-A short distance after Factory Falls, you’ll come to Fulmer Falls.
+A short distance after Factory Falls, you’ll come to Fulmer Falls, without need for directions.
 Fulmer Falls is listed at 56 feet tall and is the largest of the Childs Park waterfalls.
 What’s unique about this waterfall is that the creek falls into a semi-circular basin of rock before continuing downstream.
 I can’t recall ever seeing a waterfall quite like this one anywhere.

 Access to the base of this waterfall isn’t possible without jumping the fence, which isn’t allowed, unfortunately.
 Because of this, getting a good look at Fulmer Falls is a bit challenging.
 However, there is a nice vantage point at the top of the waterfall along the far bank of Dingmans Creek, which gives a cool view into the center of Fulmer Falls.

 Continuing downstream, the last waterfall at Childs Park is Deer Leap Falls.
 I’m assuming the name comes from the very narrow gorge at the top of the waterfall, which looks like a deer could jump across.
 Today, a bridge spans the top of this waterfall which gives a very scenic look to Deer Leap Falls and offers a chance to look down at the top of the waterfall.
 There is also a bridge just downstream of the falls, which is officially the bottom of the loop at the park.
 The pool at the bottom of Deer Leap Falls is very large and shallow.
-Unfortunately, swimming and wading are not allowed here.
+Unfortunately, during your visit to Childs Park, cliff jumping, swimming, and wading are not allowed here.

 To continue the 3/4 of a mile hike back to the parking area, you can continue up either side of the stream, but I’d recommend going back along the opposite bank of the stream so you can see all the available vantage points of the waterfalls at Childs Park.